y2737924daohegua/corber/pages/workflow/livereload.md

 title:  "Live Reload"
 ---

-Live reload takes the standard ember serve live reload behaviour to ember-cordova apps.
+Live reload takes your frameworks standard serve/livereload behaviour to corber apps.

 Live reload apps can still access Cordova plugins and work on emulators and physical devices.